Radio, Moorings, Chart, Fees.

-2. Niue Dive is happy to provide free use of its dive moorings on the proviso that yachts consult with them first.
-They are available on VHF Ch 14 only when they are diving in the bay otherwise phone them from shore for dive mooring bookings.
+2. Diving on Dive Company sites maybe allowed on the proviso that yachts consult with them first.
+They are available on VHF Ch 14 when they are diving in the bay otherwise phone them from shore for dive mooring bookings.

 3. No more than two yacht tenders on any dive mooring at any time.

 4. No yacht tender is to join the dive boat at a mooring.